 As with traditionally planted blueberries, water is essential.
 Potting soil should be kept moist.
-When you're choosing a spot for your blueberry container, pick one near your water source.
+When you're choosing a spot for your blueberry container, pick one that is easily watered.
+A container near your hose or in a spot you'll see daily are both good options.